 This Guide does not list all of the official and de facto standards which are of relevance to surveyors - if nothing else, the list would be out of date by the time it was completed.
 A few key standards are listed in Section E of this Guide, along with some sources of further information.
-The FIG website will be used to maintain a more current listing of key standards documents.
+The FIG website will be used to reference more current listings of key standards documents.